mousepawmedia/devdocs/network/source/setup_linux/about.rst

 On the other hand, Wacom tablets, many cameras, and most printers (just to name a few things) work BEAUTIFULLY with Linux!

-..
-NOTE:: Ubuntu MATE 18.04 has no control panel for Wacom devices, while
+..  note:: Ubuntu MATE 18.04 has no control panel for Wacom devices, while
     Ubuntu 18.04 *does*.
 If you're using MATE, you can control your Wacom tablet using a set of scripts written by Jason C. McDonald.